bolt/core/README.md

 translations, and keep them up to date.
 If you wish to participate, read the [instructions here][translations].

-Are are several translation-related commands:
+Several translation-related Console commands are available:
-- `bin/console translation:download` - downloads translations from Loco (replaces all local ones)
+- `bin/console translation:download` - Download translations from Loco (replaces all local ones)
-- `bin/console translation:sync bolt down` - downloads translations from Loco (replaces local changes if there is a conflict)
+- `bin/console translation:sync bolt down` - Download translations from Loco (replaces local changes if there is a conflict)
-- `bin/console translation:sync bolt up` - sends updated translations to Loco
+- `bin/console translation:sync bolt up` - Sends updated translations to Loco

 [fowler]: https://martinfowler.com/articles/practical-test-pyramid.html